 If I had to describe Squamish in a few words, I’d say: adventure at your doorstep.
-Only one hour north of Vancouver, Squamish has it all.
-There’s intimidating, big walls, world-class single pitch and bouldering, with both trad and sport climbing on offer.
+Only one hour north of Vancouver, it’s got everything an outdoor adventurer needs, including perfect granite climbing.
+There’s intimidating, big walls, world-class single-pitch and bouldering, with both trad and sport climbing on offer.

 For single pitch, I’d recommend Smoke Bluffs, Murrain Park, and Leviticus, ordered with respect to the increasing level of difficulty.
 The forest below the Chief is littered with boulders.
-Even if Squamish is not primarily known as a bouldering area, don’t be fooled, bouldering in Squamish truly is world-class, as evidenced by frequent visits of world’s best boulderers.
-It is worth mentioning the two gems of the area that attract world’s climbing elite: Cobra crack (5.14b), one of the hardest crack climbs in the world, and Dreamcatcher (5.14d), the most esthetic sport climbing line as far as I am concerned, first ascended by the legendary Chris Sharma.
+Even if Squamish is not primarily known as a bouldering area, don’t be fooled.
+Bouldering in Squamish truly is world-class, and the world’s best boulderers will attest to that.
+It is worth mentioning, the two gems of the area that attract the world’s climbing elite: Cobra Crack (5.14b), one of the hardest crack climbs in the world, and Dreamcatcher (5.14d), the most esthetic sport climbing line as far as I am concerned, first ascended by the legendary Chris Sharma.